Admission decisions begin October 1st,final application deadline isNovember 15th.

-The Next System Fellows are the newest additions to Mason's prestigious undergraduate Arlington Fellows program.
+The Next System Fellows are among the newest additions to Mason's prestigious undergraduate Arlington Fellows program.
 Their fellowships involve:

 Preparation for a career in social and public service, organizing, research, technology development, cooperative and social entrepreneurship, teaching, and more.